 She is a passionate teacher, researcher and practitioner and firmly believes that the three roles enhance and enrich each other.
 The questions in the classroom have led to published papers and projects with students on employability and her practical experience as an active member managing a community turbine has provided fodder for further research on how performance measures should include metrics beyond the financial ones.

-Geeta carries the principles of community engagement beyond the civic boundaries and applies them to her workplace where she leads her programme and admin roles in a collaborative style.She has been mentoring and guiding junior and new colleagues with her international experience in the industry for 32 years.
+Geeta carries the principles of community engagement beyond the civic boundaries and applies them to her workplace where she leads her programme and admin roles in a collaborative style.She has been mentoring and guiding junior and new colleagues with her international experience in the industry for over 32 years.

-Module Leader in last three years:
+Module Leader in last five years: